2017-2018 Faculty Interactive Research Program Call for Proposals

 - improving community access to healthy foods through the Minneapolis staple food ordinance (Public Health)

 - fringe banking and low-income communities (American Studies)

 - hospital costs generated by SUVs and light and heavy trucks (Public Health)

 - financial counseling for foreclosure victims (Psychology)

 Regular faculty members are invited to apply.
-Each award will provide support for two pay periods of the faculty member’s time in the summer of 2013 and a half-time graduate research assistant for the 2013–2014 academic year.
+Each award will provide support for two pay periods of the faculty member’s time in the summer of 2017 and a half-time graduate research assistant for the 2017–2018 academic year.
 Where appropriate, limited support for miscellaneous research expenses can be provided.
-Faculty members whose proposals are selected will be expected as part of their project to: (a) interact or engage with appropriate community organizations or agencies, (b) prepare a report for the organization or agency where appropriate, and (c) prepare a 3500-word manuscript for publication in the CURA Reporter, our regular report of faculty research.
+Faculty members who are selected will be expected as part of their project to: (a) interact or engage with appropriate community organizations or agencies, (b) prepare a report for the organization or agency where appropriate, and (c) prepare a 3500-word manuscript for publication in the CURA Reporter, our regular report of faculty research.

 Research projects should focus on issues and concerns important to Minnesota, such as communities of color, the criminal justice system, demography, state or local economic development, education, employment, energy, the environment, health, housing, state and local government, welfare and poverty, human and social services, transportation, or land use and development.

 Eligibility: Applications are invited from all University faculty members who, in conformity with the tenure regulations, are classified as “regular” (tenure code = P,N,C) members of the faculty.
 The program is designed particularly for faculty who hold nine-month appointments (appointment term not equal to “A”), although we have supported projects of regular faculty on twelve-month appointments.
 In special cases we can support joint projects.